johngkathe/ElementaryRubyTemperatureConverter/README.md

 to copy snippets from it, but copy paste it to your portfolio at your own risk (not recommended).

 #Style remarks
-Yes, I am primarily a JavaScript programmer getting my feet wet with Ruby, as such it looks a bit strange stylistically.
+Yes, I am primarily a JavaScript programmer getting my feet wet with Ruby.
+And accordingly, this code looks a bit strange stylistically.